-The requirement for a pneumatic test is dictated by the need to minimize the risk of contamination or corrosion of the oxygen transmission line piping as a result of the introduction of water during a hydrostatic test.
-However, if pneumatic testing is not acceptable for any reason, pipelines shall be subject to a hydrostatic test (see 6.1.6).
+The requirement for a pneumatic test is dictated by the need to minimise the risk of contamination or corrosion of the oxygen piping as a result of the introduction of water during a hydrostatic test.
+However, if pneumatic testing is not acceptable for any reason, piping and pipelines shall be subject to a hydrostatic test (see 6.1.6).
+Draining, drying, and inspection are necessary after the hydrostatic test.
+See 10.2 of AIGA 012 for details [1].